-On the motion of Mrs. Donahue, seconded by Ms. Evans, in compliance with Act 44 of 2018 signed by Governor Wolf in June 2018, and at the recommendation of Dr. Stropkaj, the Board appointed Officer Ronald Porupsky as the Keystone Oaks School District School Safety & Security Coordinator effective March 22, 2023.
+In compliance with Act 44 of 2018 signed by Governor Wolf in June 2018, and at the recommendation of Dr. Stropkaj, it is recommended that the Board appoint Officer Ronald Porupsky as the Keystone Oaks School District School Safety & Security Coordinator effective March 22, 2023.